idivyanshbansal/Bluetooth_module_AT_cmd/README.md

 # Bluetooth module AT cmd

-Tested AT cmd for bluetooth module  and worked perfectly just change transfer baud rate of serial monitor to 9600 and it will work perfectly.
+Tested AT cmd for Bluetooth module and worked perfectly just change the transfer baud rate of the serial monitor to 9600 and it will work perfectly.